 Menopause marks a significant transition in a woman's life, bringing in a period of physical and emotional changes that can often be challenging to navigate.

-As the body’s largest organ, it’s no surprise that it undergoes a lot of changes during this time, and understanding these could be key to helping to navigate the menopause with confidence.
+As the body’s largest organ, it’s no surprise that the skin can undergo a lot of changes during this time, and understanding these could be key to helping to navigate them with confidence.

 What is Menopause?